Justaus3r/ceg/README.rst

 Silent mode
 ~~~~~~~~~~~
-All operations can be performed under the silent mode, under which the logger is turned off and nothing is printed to stdout.
+All operations can be performed under the silent mode, under which the logger is turned off and nothing(including errors) is printed to stdout.
 ::

     $ ceg -l -nl